 Industrial water softener systems.

-Hard water is known for fouling valuable equipment, clogging pipes, boilers, and heat exchangers.
+Hard water is known for fouling valuable equipment and clogging pipes, boilers, and heat exchangers.
 As such, most industries utilize water softener skids to avert the scaling effects of hard water.

 NEWater provides varying water softener systems purposed to soften water for industrial applications like boiler feed water.
 Our industrial water softener units have the following distinctive attributes.